 As I mentioned in Part 1, podcasting allows for longer retention while also being a great way to engage candidates as well as employees.
-I love podcasting as it allows me to multi-task.
-I can be driving, exercising or doing absolutely nothing and listening to a podcast.
-It makes me feel like I’m being productive and optimizing my time because time is something that is becoming extremely scarce lately.
+Since podcasting enables me to multitask, I adore it.
+I can listen to a podcast while driving, working out, or doing nothing at all.
+Time is something that is getting increasingly limited these days, so it helps me feel like I’m being productive and making the most of my time.

 Podcasting to Share Your Employee Value Proposition

 Companies like Geico are using podcasts internally to share information and communication with team members who are on the go or just prefer audio to the traditional written word or video.
 Geico also uses podcasts to engage with their candidate population much like Marriott.
 Instead these podcasts are distributed via YouTube.
 The use of YouTube as an additional channel for distribution outside of iTunes, your website and other podcast tools, is one that I’m looking at adding to my own podcast.
 It’s just another channel to drive engagement, build relationships and connect with community members and candidates.

 Whether its podcasts, videos or photography, all these channels are a great way to bring an organization’s employee value proposition or EVP to light.

 Another popular job search podcast is CareerCloud.
 Hosted by Chris Russell who works as a recruiter has built a great reputation and relationship with candidates actively as well as passively looking for work.
 He boasts 2,000 downloads a day.
 Talk about candidate engagement and the power of community.